Western Province · Zambia · Since the First Flood

 Scout Canoes Depart

-Natamikwa & Mundende test the water depth and check for hazards before the King moves.
+Two white scout boats test the water before the King moves.

 MORN

 The Litunga boards in traditional Lozi regalia.
-Paddlers sing praise songs of the Nalikwanda.
+The great journey begins.

 MID